When you apply for a mortgage, your credit will be pulled during the Application Process.

 How do late mortgage payments, debt consolidations, short sales, foreclosures and bankruptcies affect qualifying for a mortgage?

 If you have had a bankruptcy or foreclosure in the past, it may affect your ability to get a new mortgage.
 Unless the bankruptcy or foreclosure was caused by situations beyond your control, we generally require two to four years to pass after the bankruptcy and 7 years after a foreclosure.
-It is also important that you re-established an acceptable credit history with new loans or credit cards.
+It is also important that you re-established an acceptable credit history.